What led you to choose this career?

 What excites you about this career field?

-There is a constantly growing number of medications on the market and they are increasingly complex.
+There is a constantly growing number of medications on the market, and they are increasingly complex.
 This opens a large number of opportunities for pharmacists to get involved from logistical to clinical management and use optimization.
-There is also a large amount of ongoing research, such as in pharmacogenomics testing, that may change the way we evaluate patients prior to initiating medication.
+There is also a large amount of ongoing research, such as in pharmacogenomics testing, that may change the way we evaluate patients before initiating medication.
 There is a unique opportunity for pharmacists to be involved in designing how we can best incorporate this information into practice.

 What has been your most gratifying experience in this profession?

-The most gratifying experiences are when I am able to make a long-term difference for a patient.
-For me, this has been when I have identified a patient who was using a medication incorrectly at home resulting in hospitalization and then being able to work with the patient and team to figure out something that will work for everyone.
+The most gratifying experience is when I can make a long-term difference for a patient.
+For me, this has been when I have identified a patient who was using a medication incorrectly at home resulting in hospitalization, and then being able to work with the patient and team to figure out something that to work for everyone.

 What career options are there for this profession?